how to be more feminine as a black woman

 And here’s the powerful takeaway from their presentation, once a woman make that impression stick - it’s hard to not see them as feminine.

-And at Tiana Bay, it’s personal for us for this reason.
+It’s personal for us.
 We talk about the spiritual and mental work for any woman who wants to be more feminine but also we step into the physical world and talk about what it looks like to dress more feminine.

-We curated a collection of high-quality, classy, and playful styles designed to help women like you feel soft, delicate, and pretty because we believe in the transformative power of dressing more femininity.
+We curated and design a collection of high-quality, classy, and playful styles designed to help women like you feel soft, delicate, and pretty -reclaiming the woman in her she was told to hate.

 What Women Are Saying About Us